 |

 The present Bangkok mass transit system comprises two different types of metros: 1) the elevated BTS system, the so-called Skytrain - rot fai fah in Thai, and 2) the underground MRT subway.
 Although BTS and MRT use similar technology (trains, signalling & train control), there is no track connection between them.
-Besides the mass transit rail systems, Water Buses provide a fast transport service on the Chao Phraya River; at present, transfer to the BTS system is only possible at Saphan Taksin station.
-Green Lines (BTS-Skytrain) This is
+All MRT stations are equipped with platform-screen-doors, which initially did not apply to any BTS station (in the meantime, the busiest have been retrofitted with half-height gates).
+Besides the mass transit rail systems, Water Buses provide a fast transport service on the Chao Phraya River; at present, transfer to the BTS system is only possible at Saphan Taksin station. |

 a completely elevated system built by Siemens as a turnkey project, opened

-in 1999, initially 23 km long with 23 stations, and finally extended for
+in 1999, initially 23 km long with 23 stations.
+In 2021, the BTS system

 |